dbt-labs/docs.getdbt.com/website/docs/reference/references-overview.md

 hide_table_of_contents: true
 ---

-The References section contains reference materials for developing with dbt, which includes both dbt Cloud and dbt Core.
+The References section contains reference materials for developing with dbt, which includes dbt Cloud and dbt Core.

 Learn how to add more configurations to your dbt project or adapter, use properties for extra ability, refer to dbt commands, use powerful Jinja functions to streamline your dbt project, and understand how to use dbt artifacts.
 The <br />